 Search

-Step-by-Step Guide: Interface 2 Channel Relay Channels with Arduino
+Step-by-Step Guide: Interface 2 Relay Module with Arduino

 In your upcoming project, you may need to use your Arduino to control a high-voltage device, such as a lamp, fan, or household appliance.
 However, the Arduino, operating at 5 volts, cannot directly control these high-voltage appliances.